squidgeefish/squidgeefish.github.io/_projects/cloning-5n4ck3y-7r.md

 ![addressable LEDs](/assets/{{page.slug}}/lights-dark-mode.jpg)

-Astute readers might notices that the LED corresponding to the "left eye" appears a bit greener than its companion at the end of the string.
+Astute readers might notice that the LED corresponding to the "left eye" appears a bit greener than its companion at the end of the string.
 This isn't a problem with the decoding; rather, it's an issue with the actual red LED phosphor in that WS2812 being just a bit dimmer than any of the others.
 I discovered this after wiring everything up; it can probably be chalked up to over-heating by the previous owner and arguably should be replaced.
 I think it adds character...

 ## Pictures